Argus-spec/Will-Workflow-AI/README.md

 # Will-Workflow-AI
-his system will streamline the process of generating and managing AI project proposals with local businesses, facilitate student team collaboration across coalition colleges, and provide a centralized platform for storing and building upon past project outcomes.
+This system will streamline the process of generating and managing AI project proposals with local businesses, facilitate student team collaboration across coalition colleges, and provide a centralized platform for storing and building upon past project outcomes.